top of page

 **Always double check your invoice to see if gratuity is already included - this is most commonly seen with food, beverage, and transportation services.

-**A “service charge” (often seen in catering contracts) is not necessarily a gratuity.
-This charge may go towards an administrative fee, equipment costs, or other expenses, rather than being passed on to the employees.
-Always check your contract or ask your vendor if you’re unsure of what a fee covers.
+**A “service charge” (often seen in catering contracts) is not usually a gratuity.
+This charge often goes towards things like administrative fees, supplies and equipment costs, travel, labor, or overhead expenses, rather than being passed on to the employees.
+Always check your contract and ask your vendor if you’re unsure of what a fee covers.

 **Customarily, gratuities are optional for the owner of a business, however you should still tip if you feel you got exceptional service or they went above and beyond.
 It’s also a great way to show support of a small business, which are often owned and run by a single person.
 Tips are recommended for vendors who are employees of a business or contracted by a larger company.
 Don’t forget to include assistants like a photographer’s second shooter or wedding planner assistant.